Paschke duality and assembly maps: Cstar -categorical model for the homotopy theoretic assembly map

-{\begin{ddd} We let $G\UBC_{\bd}$ be the full subcategory of $G\UBC$ of bounded $G$-uniform bornological coarse spaces. \end{ddd} }We have a forgetful functor $G\UBC_{\bd}\to G\BC_{\bd}$ which we will always drop from the notation.
-We can restrict the cone boundary transformation along the inclusion $G\UBC_{\bd}\to G\UBC$.
+\begin{ddd} We denote by $G\UBC_{\bd}$ the full subcategory of $G\UBC$ of bounded $G$-uniform bornological coarse spaces. \end{ddd} We have a forgetful functor $G\UBC_{\bd}\to G\BC_{\bd}$ which we always drop from the notation.
+We can also restrict the cone boundary transformation along the inclusion $G\UBC_{\bd}\to G\UBC$.

 Let $X$ be in $G\UBC_{\bd}$.
-We use Corollary \ref{wopijgowergerfwerfwerfewrf}.\ref{wegiojreogewrfwerffw} in order to see the that the natural transformation defined below takes values in the correct target. \begin{ddd} We define the natural transformation
+We use the Corollary \ref{wopijgowergerfwerfwerfewrf}.\ref{wegiojreogewrfwerffw} in order to see the that the natural transformation defined below takes values in the correct target. \begin{ddd} We define the natural transformation

 of functors from $G\UBC_{\bd}$ to $\Sp^{\la}$. \end{ddd}